zkan/udacity-data-engineering-nanodegree/capstone-project/README.md

 The data model diagram is created by [dbdiagram.io](https://dbdiagram.io/).

 We can use an SQL query to address business questions that provide insights into important decisions.
-For example, if we want to see if the increase of the land temperature has any impact on the indicators in Thailand or not, we can query like this:
+For example, if we want to see if the change of the land temperature has any impact on the indicators in Thailand or not, we can query like this:

 ```sql
 SELECT